aliveui/registry-aliveui/progress-summary.md

 - ✅ Button: Implemented with variants and documentation
 - ✅ Badge: Implemented with variants and documentation
 - ✅ Input: Implemented with documentation
-- ⬜ Avatar
-- ⬜ Checkbox
-- ⬜ Label
+- ✅ Avatar: Implemented with documentation
+- ✅ Checkbox: Implemented with documentation
+- ✅ Label: Implemented with documentation
-- ⬜ Radio Group
+- ✅ Radio Group: Implemented with documentation
+- ✅ Switch: Implemented with documentation
 - ⬜ Select
-- ⬜ Switch
-- ⬜ Textarea
-- ⬜ Separator
-- ⬜ Skeleton
-- ⬜ Progress
+- ✅ Textarea: Implemented with documentation
+- ✅ Separator: Implemented with documentation
+- ✅ Skeleton: Implemented with documentation
+- ✅ Progress: Implemented with documentation
 - ⬜ Tooltip
 - ⬜ Scroll Area